Skip to content

 Benjamin Moore Chantilly Lace vs White Heron (OC-57)

-White Heron is darker and creamier than Chantilly Lace.
+White Heron is darker and ever so slightly creamier than Chantilly Lace.

 Chantilly Lace vs White Heron.
 A selection of white paint swatches under a larger sample of Chantilly Lace.